jordanbae/guessguess/README.md

 ![icons8-netlify-a-cloud-computing-company-that-offers-hosting-and-serverless-backend-services-for-static-websites -48](https://user-images.githubusercontent.com/73390197/202454583-75481cf0-f4ea-4f76-8ce4-387e0b5ee9a3.png)

 ## 👫 User Stories <a name = "user-story"></a>
-As a user I want to:
-- Be able to claim the correct answer, and move forward to the next image.
+- Be able to claim the correct answer, and move forward to the next word.
-- Be able to skip the image.
+- Be able to skip the word.
 - Collect and save scores, to keep track of teams score.
 - Keep track on time with countdown timer.
 - Be able to restart the game.